ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

 Use cases with modules
 ======================

 You can use the ``nios`` modules in tasks to simplify common Infoblox workflows.
-Be sure to set up your `NIOS credentials <nios_credentials>`_ before following these examples.
+Be sure to set up your :ref:`NIOS credentials<nios_credentials>` before following these examples.

 Configuring an IPv4 network
 ---------------------------